pvanallen/delft-ai-toolkit/README.md

 1. **Start the Delft Toolkit software on the RPi**

-     * **Power On** - Plug in the 5V power supply (AC or USB battery) to the CRIKIT Hat - once fully booted, the robot will speak it's IP address twice - write this down
+     * **Power Motors** - If you are using the motors, turn on the 6V battery pack (or save the batteries for now, and turn the battery pack on when you are ready)
      * **Login to RPi** - In the terminal app log in to the RPi over WiFi by typing:

      ```bash
      ssh pi@10.4.27.47 # replace this IP address with the one you got from ifconfig above
      ```

-     * **Start the software** - Type the below command, putting the IP address of your Unity computer at the end (get the IP address of your computer by opening Network Preferences)
+     * **Start the software** - Type the below command, putting the IP address of your computer at the end (get the IP address of your computer by opening the Network Preferences panel)

      ```bash
      ./delft-ai-toolkit/start-delft-toolkit.sh 192.168.1.21
      ```
-     * **Toolkit Dirctory** - All of the software for the toolkit is in the delft-ai-toolkit directory:

      * **Startup Sequence** - The software will take a little time to start up.
 When it finishes, the robot will say "Hello."

      * **IMPORTANT: Powering off the RPi Procedure**: Before you disconnect the power from the RPi, you must properly shut it down with the following command.
 Wait for 10 seconds after the poweroff command, then it is safe to unplug the power from the RPi.